mckennapsean/dissertation/content/05-security.md

 development process to produce a useful and effective dashboard for domain users.
 We were also able to build upon and repurpose the design opportunities we had identified with existing users from our redesign project into this dashboard project [@mckenna2016].
+We examine the role of two user-centered design methods, user personas and data sketches, that helped us find appropriate visual encodings for the dashboard.
 Furthermore, we conducted a formal usability study with a standardized quantitative questionnaire in order to validate the usability of the final dashboard tool.
 By reflecting on this design process, we have found that visualization design artifacts played a crucial role in communicating and reporting on the design process, and we have observed how the design activity framework can help successfully shape a real-world visualization design study.

 <!-- CONCERN: is the focus on the f/w enough? role, purpose, use of activities throughout -->
 <!-- CONCERN: where did existing models fail? more on 9-sf? what does DAF provide over them? -->